axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/business-details-page.rst

 Customization
 -------------
--  If your custom Business Details page uses an IFrame, you may want to set some additional Window properties on your page:
+-  If your custom Business Details page uses an IFrame, you could configure the UI accordingly.
+Refer to :ref:`iframe-configure-template` for more information.

-   - window.isHideCaseInfo = true;
-   - window.isHideTaskAction = true;
-   - window.isHideTaskName = true;
-   - window.isWorkingOnATask = false;
-   - window.viewName = '';

    |customization-business-details-page-iframe|